tavitag/Modular-Resumes-CVs-Github/ROADMAP.md

 What platform would be best for this project?
 What audience would find this most useful?
 If you used this, what media would you like to associate with a resume?
-How would one organize a daabase of
+How would one organize a daabase of media, dates, text

 # Timeline
 ##Early May